shaohaibin/shaohaibin.github.io/docs/research/findings.md

 ### Findings ###

-# Less connected, but more functional
+## Neighbor Selection: Less connected, but more functional

 Global network reachability  from local neighbor selection.
 [Read more](./findings/neighbor-selection)